sorcerykid/entity_test/README.txt

-Extended Motion Mechanics for LuaEntitySAOs
+Entity Test Mod
+By Leslie Krause
 ----------------------------------------------

 I developed this mod for interactively testing additional API methods and callbacks for LuaEntitySAOs.
 I recommend using it with the Minimal Development Test, since it expects a singlenode mapgen.

-In order to use this mod, you will need to compile Minetest with the folloing patch: https://github.com/sorcerykid/minetest/tree/extend-entity-api
+In order to use this mod, you will need to compile Minetest with the following patch: https://github.com/sorcerykid/minetest/tree/extend-entity-api

 After joining the game, type `/add` into chat to spawn a new entity.
 Then type `/cmd` to